namsaxena/namsaxena.github.io/_posts/2018-08-13-stata-latex.md

 Following is a sample do-file that exports Stata output to a pretty Latex table.

-Exporting Stata output to Latex tables is relatively straightforward.
-If you want to make a complicated table in Latex with output from various regressions or report summary statistics for many variables, by treatment assignment, you can use the following do-file as a starting point and modify it according to your needs.
-I have shared this code with RAs at the National Bureau of Economic Research because I think it's a painless way to make tables.
+Exporting Stata output to Latex is relatively straightforward.
+I find this to be the easiest way to make a complicated table with output from various regressions or summary statistics for many variables, sometimes by treatment assignment.

 Declaration: This code did not originate with me.
 I received a bare-bones template of how to export Stata macros into Latex several moons ago so I am passing it on as public service.
+I am sure this is not the only or even a novel way to export to Latex but I have shared this code with other RAs at the National Bureau of Economic Research who have found this to be an effective way to produce output.

 Notice that I use a semicolon (;) delimiter.